OneKeePass/desktop/linux/README.md

 The manifest itself is one level up, at `desktop/com.onekeepass.OneKeePass.yml`.
 `--sandbox` — the mode Flathub's buildbot builds in — rejects any source outside the manifest's own directory, and the manifest has to reach `src-tauri`, `src-cljs`, `onekeepass-proxy` and `resources`.
-The Flathub manifest will satisfy that rule by pulling the whole repo as a single git source instead.
+The Flathub manifest satisfies that rule by pulling the whole repo as a single git source instead — see *The Flathub manifest* below.

 | File | What it is |
 | --- | --- |